Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 guess the masterwork and the goals of the characters, and ask about anything that wasn't clear.

-**Who were the other groups you kibbutzed with?
+**Who were the other groups you kibitzed with?
 Add links to their project pages here.**
 **Summarize the feedback you got from your partners here.**

 ## Remix, Update, or Critique the Master